SamMahen/starter-academic_netlify/content/event/CLEF_2020/index.md

 #   country: United States

 summary: Exploring different approaches for ADE Extraction
-abstract: "Adverse drug events (ADEs) are unexpected incidents caused by the administration of a drug or medication.
-To identify and extract these events, we require information about not just the drug itself but attributes describing the drug (e.g., strength, dosage), the reason why the drug was initially prescribed, and any adverse reaction to the drug.
-This paper explores the relationship between a drug and its associated attributes using relation extraction techniques.
-We explore three approaches: a rule-based approach, a deep learning-based approach, and a contextualized language model-based approach.
-We evaluate our system on the n2c2-2018 ADE extraction dataset.
-Our experimental results demonstrate that the contextualized language model-based approach outperformed other models overall and obtain the state-of-the-art performance in ADE extraction with a Precision of 0.93, Recall of 0.96, and an F 1 score of 0.94; however, for certain relation types, the rule-based approach obtained a higher Precision and Recall than either learning approach."
+abstract: "Here we describe our team’s participation in the Tracks 1 & 2 from Conference and Labs of the Evaluation Forum (CLEF 2020) Challenge organized by Cheminformatics Elsevier Melbourne University for extracting information over chemical reactions from patents.
+We dis- cuss our systems: MedaCy, a python-based supervised multi-class entity recognition system, and RelEx, a python-based relation extraction sys- tem which includes rule-based and supervised learning pipelines.
+Our best model for Task 1 obtained an overall relaxed precision of 0.95 and exact precision of 0.87; relaxed recall of 0.99 and exact recall of 0.86; and relaxed F score of 0.97 and exact F score of 0.87.
+Our best model for Task 2 obtained an overall precision of 0.80; recall of 0.54; and F score of 0.65."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2021-03-25T10:00:00Z"
+date: "2020-09-22T10:00:00Z"
-date_end: "2021-03-25T11:30:00Z"
+date_end: "2020-09-25T11:30:00Z"
 all_day: false

 # Schedule page publish date (NOT talk date).